July 17, 2020Four Ways to Implement a Universal Semantic Layer

 Data discovery is a valid BI use case that many across your organization are demanding, aka the other 20%, where the current generation of tools excel.
 As a leader in your BI groups, either on the business or tech side you, have to have a good sense of when you need Semantic Layer or Data Discovery because one size does not fit all.

 Interested in learning more about AtScale’s Universal Semantic Layer?
-Follow me on Twitter @zetty, and check out a technical overview of AtScale’s Universal Semantic Layer here.
+Follow us on LinkedIn and check out a technical overview of AtScale’s Universal Semantic Layer here.